 dotnet tool install Octopus.DotNet.Cli --tool-path /path/for/tool --version <version>

 This will install Octo into the specified location and generate a platform specific executable called

 dotnet-octo into the specified location.
 In order to enable

 dotnet to find your custom tool location, you will need to add the tool location to the current environment path.

 $env:PATH = "your\tool\folder;" + $env:PATH

-Once the tool folder is in the path you can run octo commands using dotnet such as
+Once the tool folder is in the path you can run Octo commands with .NET:

 In order to install Octo for the current user you can do so by installing the tool globally using